etienne0n/VisualPathfinding/README.md

 <br>Backend:<br>
 - A-Star implemented and tested<br>
-- 16x8 fields can be generated randomly.
+- levelgenerator for different sizes (8x8, 12x8 and 16x8).
 Levelgenerator uses A*-Star.

-<br>Under Construction:<br>
-- levelgenerator for different sizes (8x8 and 12x8).